 Amnesty International undertakes research and action focused on preventing and ending grave abuses of the rights to physical and mental integrity, freedom of conscience and expression, and freedom from discrimination, within the context of its work to promote all human rights.

 Many Group 37 members are active in subgroups — smaller, self-selecting groups that focus on specific geographical areas or issues of concern.
-Currently, subgroups are active around issues in Jammu/Kashmir (India); the Death Penalty; Paraguay, Argentina & Brazil; and Japan & the Koreas.
+Currently, subgroups are active around issues in MMIW (Missing and Murdered Ingineous Women), the Death Penalty, and The Philippines.

 When the nations of the world signed the Declaration of Human Rights (UDHR) in 1948, there was no provision for enforcement other than the interpretation and good will of government leaders.
 Amnesty International became just one of the many non-governmental organizations that attempt to enforce the promises and provisions of the UDHR.
 AI is based on the premise that human rights around the world are a concern for everyone and that one person writing a letter on behalf of another can make a difference.

 AIUSA Group 37 was founded in 1976, making us the oldest local group in Minnesota.
 Since our founding we have worked for human rights in every part of the world.
 The definitive history of Group 37 has yet to be written, but here are some highlights: